Occupational Therapy Program Application Process

-- An Occupational Therapy interview (with the Office of Admissions) must be completed before December 15.
+- An Occupational Therapy interview (with the Office of Admissions) must be completed before the Priority Deadline of January 15.

 - Your application must be submitted and completed before the Priority Deadline of January 15.

 - No transfer students are accepted into this program.

 - Our OT program is a 5 or 6+ year program.
-Those who complete our program will receive a Master’s and a Bachelor’s degree or an OT Doctorate and Bachelor’s degree.
+Those who complete our program will receive either a Master’s and a Bachelor’s degree or an OT Doctorate and Bachelor’s degree.

 Candidates for our OT program must meet a variety of standards.
 Several aspects of your application are taken into consideration including the following: